Last Updated on February 19, 2023

 If you spend most of your day sitting at a desk or ranches or any workplace, then it’s likely that you’ve heard the term “back pain” bandied about by your friends, family members, and colleagues.
 Back pain is common, and many people don’t know what causes it.
 You may have even been diagnosed with a case of back pain yourself.

-Are work boots bad for your back?
+Are Slip On work boots bad for your back?

 Work boots are mainly used in workplaces.
 They protect the feet and toes from injuries and hazards.
 Is there any type of work boot that can cause back pain?
 Are worn-out shoes or heavy shoes a cause of back pain?

 Well, if we talk about back pain, many factors contribute, but wearing the wrong shoes can cause back pain.
 Many studies show the harmful effects of wearing lousy work boots.

 Worn-out shoes can cause lower back pain because they don’t provide enough support when you walk or stand for long periods.
 Heavy work boots can cause back pain because they put pressure on your shins and calves, putting pressure on your lower back.

 There are many different kinds of back pain.
 We’ve listed below some of the most common types of back pain.

 4) Spinal Stenosis

 7 Reasons why your Slip On work boots are causing back pain